blocklessnetwork/blockless-web-cgi/README.md

-# php-cgi is the demo project to show how the cgi work.
+# blockless-web-cgi is the demo project to show how the cgi work.